Trouble in the Backyard

 A pair of purple finch taught us that you can only experience the future by leaving the past behind.

 A flutter of feathers at our birdfeeder, diving and dodging one another, demanded my attention as did the flurry of fire crested birds gathering across the rooftop edges of our 10×12 sheds.
 I looked out the window and scoured the flower beds and lawn to see if the neighbor’s cat was disturbing our backyard sanctuary.
 But there was no sign of Mariah lurking about as I’d suspected.

-As I continued to watch it grew obvious that Mr. and Mrs. Purple Finch were the cause of the commotion.
+As I continued to watch it grew obvious that Mr. and Mrs. Purple Finch was the cause of the commotion.
 They appeared to be having some sort of disagreement, over what I couldn’t tell.
+All I knew was, it was not something that could land them in trouble in a disorderly conduct charge.
+Nevertheless, I was intrigued to know what would come next.

 Finally they flew down and landed on the feeder.
 Both sat on the same side, he perched on one end and she on the other.
 Their quarrel mimicked that of an angry couple lying in bed on their sides, back to back, as close to the edge of the mattress as they can get without rolling off onto the floor.